Document

 A Global Depository Receipt (GDR) is a negotiable financial instrument issued by a depository bank that represents shares of a foreign company.
 These certificates are traded on international stock exchanges (excluding the United States) and allow companies, particularly from emerging markets like India, to raise capital from global investors.
 GDRs are denominated in a foreign currency, typically the currency of the exchange where they are listed, such as USD or EUR.

-For Indian companies, GDRs are critical for accessing international capital markets and listing their shares on foreign exchanges like the London Stock Exchange (LSE) or the Luxembourg Stock Exchange.
+For Indian companies, GDRs are crucial for accessing international capital markets and listing their shares on foreign exchanges, such as the London Stock Exchange (LSE) or the Luxembourg Stock Exchange.
 A depository bank acts as an intermediary, holding the underlying shares and issuing GDRs to investors.

 Features of Global Depository Receipts